da-revo/genPassportScore/readme.md

 ## How it works

- The python script makes calculations based on data from wikipedia accessed through an API calls.
+ The python script makes calculations based on data from wikipedia accessed through API calls.

  Score_for_country = summation_of ( GDP * weight_based_on_visa_requirement ) over_all_countries.